 - Total Fixed Cost: Total of costs which does not change in the company when there is a change in number or amount of goods or the service produced

-- Total Variable Cost: Total of costs which changes in the company when there is a change in number or amount of goods or the service produced
+- Total Variable Cost: Total of costs that changes in the company when there is a change in number or amount of goods or the service produced

-A total number of the units produced: Quantity of total units produced during a particular period of time.
+A total number of the units produced: Quantity of total units produced during a particular period.

 How to Calculate Cost Per Unit?

-- Then, a value derived in step 1 should be added with the value derived in step 2 i.e., the sum of total fixed cost and total variable cost.
+- Then, a value derived in step 1 should be added with the value calculated in step 2, i.e., the sum of total fixed cost and total variable cost.

 - After this total number of the units produced during that time is to be derived.

-For example company A ltd incurred following expenses during the one month period.
+For example, company A ltd incurred the following expenses during the one month.

 – Rent Expenses: $ 15,000